Fentanyl-Laced Cocaine Becoming A Deadly Problem Among Drug Users

 "At the drug trafficking level, there's shifting happening in the markets," Green says.
 "We may want to think about the whole market transitioning in front of our very eyes."

-A Specific Warning For African-Americans
+A specific warning for African-Americans

-If fentanyl becomes more prevalent in cocaine, there are signs African Americans will be hit harder than other groups.
+If fentanyl becomes more prevalent in cocaine, there are signs that African-Americans will be hit harder than other groups.

 A recent study found about the same rate of cocaine-related overdose deaths among blacks between 2012 and 2015 as opioid overdose deaths among whites.